-- loglevel unicode A number between 0 and 4 that controls the verbosity of logs, from debug to critical. - whimsical boolean What's life without whimsy?
+- loglevel unicode A number between 0 and 4 that controls the verbosity of logs, from debug to critical.
+Note that dallinger debug ignores this setting and always runs at 0 (debug). - whimsical boolean What's life without whimsy?
 Controls whether email notifications sent regarding various experiment errors are whimsical in tone, or more matter-of-fact.